Bread Loaf Bakeless Camargo Residency Fellowship

-- Transfer to and from the Marseille Airport to the Camargo Foundation residential center on the official arrival and departure days
+- Stipend for travel to and from the Marseille Airport to the Camargo Foundation residential center on the official arrival and departure days

 During the fellowship, fellows will have the opportunity and facilities to share their work on an informal basis, and impromptu activities, readings and meetings are encouraged.